-After losing both her parents by the age of 20, Board President Vicki Cox Golder had the responsibility of raising her three sisters aged 9, 11, and 13.
+After losing both her parents by the age of 20, Vicki Cox Golder had the responsibility of raising her three sisters aged 9, 11, and 13.
 She moved her family back to Tucson where there were more opportunities for them all, and knew she wanted to live in the Amphitheater School District to give her sisters the best public education possible.

 Ms. Cox Golder is the owner of Vicki L. Cox & Associates, a real estate company that has been in business over 40 years.
 She served as a member of the Amphitheater School Board for nine years between 1987 to 1996 while her two sons attended Amphitheater schools.
-Now that three of her grandchildren are attending Amphitheater schools, she desired to serve once again on the Governing Board.
+Now that two of her grandchildren are attending Amphitheater schools, she desired to serve once again on the Governing Board.
 Her accomplishments on behalf of the school district were many - before, during, and after her initial service on the Board.

 Before serving on the Board, Ms. Cox Golder was responsible for having the first Titan II Defense Missile located across the highway from Coronado Elementary School removed.
 After viewing a 60 Minutes segment one evening that showed how dangerous the changing of the fuel on a Titan II site was, she began the movement to have that site removed.
 As a result of her actions, that site was the first to be removed, and 17 other sites near metropolitan areas across the country were also removed.

 As a Realtor, Ms. Cox Golder has been instrumental in finding property for several school sites in the District including the Rio Vista Elementary site and Canyon del Oro Alternative School site.
 She also secured the donation from a developer of the Painted Sky Elementary School site, as well as the site that is the District’s first STEM school, Innovation Academy.